 Our PSC Technical Official uniform is black pants, shorts or skirt and a black top.
-If you prefer to wear a PSC technical official shirt, these are available to order from our apparel order form and sizing chart page.
+If you prefer to wear a PSC technical official shirt, these are available to order from our apparel order form/sizing chart page.

-We’ve outlined below what each of these roles involves and the quanity required at a swim competition to help you begin your journey of officiating.
+We’ve outlined below what each of these roles involves and the minimum quantity required at a swim competition to help you begin your journey of officiating.

 Technical Director - sets the event programme, responsible for the health & safety of all participants and pool concourse, oversees the meet and all officials